corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/node-explorer.md

 When connected to a *Participant* node a user can only execute cash transaction commands to move cash to other parties on the network.

+The Node Explorer is also available as a stand-alone JavaFX application.
+It is
+                available from the Corda repositories as `corda-tools-explorer`, and can be run as

+>
+> java -jar corda-tools-explorer.jar

+{{< note >}}
+Use the Explorer in conjunction with the Trader Demo and Bank of Corda samples to use other *Issuer* nodes.

+{{< /note >}}

 ## Interface